renbem/ITKBridgeNumPy/README.rst

   ImageType = itk.Image[PixelType, Dimension]

   arr = np.zeros((100, 100, 100), np.float32)
-  image = itk.PyBuffer[ImageType].GetImageFromArray(arr)
+  image = itk.PyBuffer[ImageType].GetImageViewFromArray(arr)

-It is also possible to convert VNL matrices and arrays to NumPy arrays and back::
+It is also possible to get views of VNL matrices and arrays from NumPy arrays and back::

   import numpy as np